william-ibarra/angular-challenge/README.md

 - The main goal is create a News Feed web app with a home page and post detail page.
 - API used https://newsapi.org/docs/

+We use only css to stylish the app.
+For a real project is recommended to use an UI library of your choice.

 ## Home page

 ### What we are going to learn